 The following steps constitute the established administrative procedures for appealing a final grade.
-Individuals involved in the process will vary depending on if the grade appeal is regarding a credit and non-credit course.
+Individuals involved in the process will vary depending on if the grade appeal is regarding a credit or non-credit course.
+If the appeal concerns a final grade given by a division director/program manager, an administrative substitute (determined by the VPAASS) will be selected to act in their place throughout the process.
 All paperwork and documentation of Steps 1 through 3 will be kept in the office of the division director (credit courses) or program manager (non-credit courses).
+If the appeal is filed against the VPAASS/Dean of WSCE, an administrator substitute will be selected by the College President to act in their place.